dmzza/summer-of-swift/projects/Flights.md

 ## Description

-Most pedometers count all steps equally, but climbing stairs burns calories faster than just walking. iOS 8 introduces a new Core Motion class `CLAltimiter` that can be used to count flights of stairs climbed.
+Most pedometers count all steps equally, but climbing stairs burns calories faster than just walking. iOS 8 introduces a new Core Motion class `CMAltimiter` that can be used to count flights of stairs climbed.

 ## Project Location